 What is even more preposterous is that this proposal will in the main affect the self-employed and small businesses only.
 Yes, remember, those businesses which are the engine room of the UK economy, the cohort of our business base which employs a greater proportion of workers, generally pays its tax liabilities on time and which isn’t resourced to implement tax avoidance mechanisms in the way some medium and, in particular, large companies do.

-So the generally ethical and compliant smaller business is targeted – some might argue that it’s because they’re an easy target – while the bigger companies who go to great lengths to avoid having to charge and pay VAT via low value consignment relief (LVCR) loopholes or avoid corporation tax by off-shoring offices despite obvious trading activity in the UK, get away with widely accepted unethical trading and taxpaying practices.
+So the generally ethical and compliant smaller business is targeted – some might argue that it’s because they’re an easy target – while the bigger companies who go to great lengths to avoid having to charge and pay VAT via low-value consignment relief (LVCR) loopholes or avoid corporation tax by off-shoring offices despite obvious trading activity in the UK, get away with widely accepted unethical trading and taxpaying practices.

 All political parties say they are the party for small business.
 The reality is that they fail, and have failed for decades, to focus attention on the larger businesses who are so often the regulatory abusers.
 These businesses rarely put sound ethics before the pursuit of profit and politicians rarely put the interests of small businesses before those of the largest.

-The tide has to change and the Forum of Private Business will be fighting tooth and nail to ensure that our members and the wider small business community is protected from of overzealous tax inspectors who think they understand business.
+The tide has to change and the Forum of Private Business will be fighting tooth and nail to ensure that our members and the wider small business community are protected from of overzealous tax inspectors who think they understand business.

-This is one Orwellian styled proposal which needs to be quickly consigned to Room 101.
+This is one Orwellian-styled proposal which needs to be quickly consigned to Room 101.